onnx/onnx/docs/IR.md

 Edges in the computation graph are established by outputs of one node being referenced by name in the inputs of a subsequent node.

 Node inputs MAY also refer to graph inputs and initializers.
 The outputs of a given node MAY introduce new names into the graph, name a graph output, or coincide with the outputs of other nodes.
 Thus, using overlapping output names, two nodes MAY compute the same output value.
-For example, when used with the (experimental) <a href="Operators.md#If">conditional operator 'If()'</a>, it is expected that each of its two branches will compute the same set of values.
 Graph outputs MAY NOT be used to establish data dependency edges in the graph by being named as node inputs.

  Node dependencies MUST NOT create cycles in the computation graph.